MY FAVORITE BOOKS, A LIST

 I could add hundreds more books.
 It pains me to leave some out, for instance William Bennett’s compilations under the titles of The Moral Compass and The Book of Virtues.
 The truth is, I haven’t read both of those cover to cover, but they are essential to a personal library.

 I could add several dozen books that are important to me but which don’t belong on a list of casual reading.
 These would include titles that I found edifying or academically informative or useful in personal meditation.
-The Bible, of course (New English Bible with the Apocrypha).
+The Bible, of course (The Orthodox Bible and the New English Bible with the Apocrypha).
 The Book of Common Prayer.
 The Ladder of Divine Ascent.
 Complete Field Guide to American Wildlife.
 My shelves full of railroad books contain more examples, as are my books in other languages.
 Perhaps, some day, I will turn my lists of books into a book unto itself.

 I am certain that I have forgotten to include a few titles which, if I were to think of them, I would be chagrined to realize I have omitted.
 When they come to mind I will edit this list.